meister03/discord-cross-hosting/readme.md

-## Using the Package with Discord.js Sharding Manager & Machine/Shard Managing
+## 4.Using the Package with Discord.js Sharding Manager & Machine/Shard Managing
 This Package can also be used for managing Shards with the normal Sharding Manager or broadcasting